 - a percentage of the adult fare is charged by many airlines which can be anything from 10% of the ticketed adult fare upwards (plus taxes).
 Unfortunately, it is more common for the child’s fare to be two-thirds to three-quarters of the adult fare.
 It tends to be higher on international flights than on domestic US flights.
 Discounts can vary from airline to airline and at different times of the year.

 - the full adult fare is charged by some airlines, particularly on some international routes.

 Does a 3 year old need a car seat on a plane?

-A car seat is not mandatory and they are not supplied by the airlines.
+A car seat is not mandatory and neither are car seats supplied by the airlines.

 If you choose to take a car seat for the child to sit in then it must be FAA approved (or approved by another national safety body in Europe or elsewhere such as the CAA in the UK).
-You can read the FAA rules here.
+You can read the FAA (Federal Aviation Administration) rules on flying with children here.

-Taking a car seat has the advantages that it is generally safer in an accident than using the adult seat belt and they child is more likely to be comfortable and perhaps sleep on a long flight.
+Taking car seats has the advantage that it is generally safer in an accident than using the adult seat belt and the child is more likely to be comfortable and perhaps sleep on a long flight.

-If you choose not to take one then they child will be restrained by the adult seat belt attached to the seat.
+If you choose not to take one then the child will be restrained by the adult seat belt attached to the seat.

-An alternative, and less bulky alternative to a car seat (so easy to take with you) is one of the FAA approved child travel harnesses.
+A less bulky alternative to a car seat (so easy to take with you) is one of the FAA-approved child travel harnesses.
 Here is a selection – FAA approved child airplane travel harness

 Do children get their own baggage allowance?